 After finding the perfect wood slab, the design came to life!
 I may have a vision, but the wood, as a medium, always dictates the final design.
 Each build has its own challenges without plans when deciding where and how to cut.
-My goal is an aesthetically balanced piece using free form slabs and other medium.
+My goal is an aesthetically balanced piece using free form slabs and other mediums.

 Redwood rustic throne